-The Threshold control is concentric with the Master Level control located on the front panel.
+The THRESHOLD control is concentric with the Master Level control located on the front panel.
 The THRESHOLD control is a slotted shaft located behind the knob cap on the Master level control.
 This cap must be removed to access the THRESHOLD control.
 After adjustment of this control the cap should be replaced.

 The heart of any automatic mixer is the circuit that determines which microphones should be gated on and which microphones should remain off.
-The 804/804R accomplishes this task by comparing the input level of each individual microphone to the sum of all the microphone inputs.
-A portion of the sum of all the inputs creates the dynamic threshold sense buss.
-In order for a microphone to be gated on, its input level must exceed the level of this threshold sense buss by a certain number of dB.
-The THRESHOLD control sets the number of dB that the individual channel must exceed the dynamic threshold buss in order to be gated on.
-If the THRESHOLD control is set for +8dB, then the signal level from a microphone must exceed the dynamic threshold buss by 8dB before it will be gated on.
+The 808/808R accomplishes this task by comparing the input level of each individual microphone to the sum of all the microphone inputs.
+A portion of the sum of all the inputs creates the dynamic THRESHOLD sense buss.
+In order for a microphone to be gated on, its input level must exceed the level of this THRESHOLD sense buss by a certain number of dB.
+The THRESHOLD control sets the number of dB that the individual channel must exceed the dynamic THRESHOLD buss in order to be gated on.
+If the THRESHOLD control is set for +8 dB, then the signal level from a microphone must exceed the dynamic THRESHOLD buss by 8 dB before it will be gated on.

 As you can see, the THRESHOLD control determines how easily the microphones will gate on.
 If this control is set too low, then ambient noise in the room may cause the microphones to gate on and off in a random manner.
-If the control is set too high, then the individual microphones may fail to gate on when spoken to by a soft-spoken person.
+If the control is set too high, then the individual microphones may fail to gate on when spoken into by a soft-spoken person.
 This control is best set during actual operating conditions.

-In the actual operating environment with the microphones connected to the mixer, turn the Threshold control fully counter clock-wise to start the adjustment procedure.
+In the actual operating environment with the microphones connected to the mixer, turn the THRESHOLD control fully counter clock-wise to start the adjustment procedure.
 The microphones should gate on at very low level sound pressure levels.
 Depending upon the ambient noise level in the room the microphones may gate on and off in a random manner.
 This is normal.
 Now, turn the THRESHOLD control clockwise until the random gating stops under normal ambient noise conditions.

-Talk into each microphone to determine the relative level required to gate on the microphone.
+Talk to each microphone to determine the relative level required to gate on the microphone.
 Adjust the THRESHOLD control to increase or decrease the sensitivity as desired.
-Turning the THRESHOLD control in a clockwise direction increases the threshold level requiring a greater level at the microphone to gate on.
+Turning the THRESHOLD control in a clock-wise direction increases the THRESHOLD level requiring a greater level at the microphone to gate on.

-The THRESHOLD control affects all four channels equally.
-When used in combinations with other mixers, each 804/804R is affected only by its own THRESHOLD control although all of the THRESHOLD buses are mixed together.
+The THRESHOLD control affects all eight channels equally.
+When used in combinations with other mixers, each 808/808R is affected only by its own THRESHOLD control although all of the THRESHOLD buses are mixed together.
 This provides independent zone control for each mixer.